Note: This document is subject to change, as errors are found and corrected, and rules sometimes change. Be sure you have the latest available copy.

 A unit which can fly, is capable of travelling over water.
 However, if the unit ends its turn over a water hex that unit will drown.

 A unit with swimming cannot move beyond the first hex offshore (simulating moving along the shoreline).
 Swimming units cannot move into the open ocean (ocean hexes surrounded by ocean).

 Since regions are hexagonal, each region has six neighbouring regions to the north, northeast, southeast, south, southwest and northwest.
 Moving from one region to another normally takes one movement point, except that the following terrain types take two movement points for riding or walking units to enter: Forest, Mountain, Swamp, Jungle, and Tundra.
-Units may not move through ocean regions without using the SAIL order unless they are capable of flight, and even then, flying units must end their movement on land or else drown.
+Units may not move through ocean regions without using a boat unless they are capable of flight, and even then, flying units must end their movement on land or else drown.

 Units may also enter or exit structures while moving.
 Moving into or out of a structure does not use any movement points at all.
 Note that a unit can also use the ENTER and LEAVE orders to move in and out of structures, without issuing a MOVE order.
 The unit can also use the MOVE order to enter or leave a structure.

 Finally, certain structures contain interior passages to other regions.
 The MOVE IN order can be used to go through these passages; the movement point cost is equal to the normal cost to enter the destination region.